-Gary M. Caporicci has more than 30 years of diversified business experience, including a specialization in audit and management consulting for government organizations.
-Mr. Caporicci's clients include public and private universities and colleges, city and county governments, state agencies, joint power authorities, healthcare agencies, transportation agencies and special districts.
-Known for his expertise in the areas of construction and government, Mr. Caporicci wrote the AICPA audit guides on these topics, and authored many audit and accounting courses for professional groups, as well as academic institutions.
-He frequently speaks and lectures at many professional organizations, governmental seminars and conferences including industry associations, other accounting firms and universities.
-In addition, he authors white papers for the California Committee on Municipal Accounting, Prior to working with the Firm, Mr. Caporicol founded his own accounting practice.
+Professional Experience Gary M. Caporicci has more than 30 years of diversified business experience, including a specialization in audit and management consulting for government organizations, Mr. Caporicci's clients include public and private universities and colleges, city and county governments, state agencies, joint power authorities, healthcare agencies, transportation agencies and special districts, Known for his expertise in the areas of construction and government, Mr. Caporicci wrote the AICPA audit guides on these topics, and authored many audit and accounting courses for professional groups, as well as academic institutions.
+He frequently speaks and lectures at many professional groups, as well as academic institutions, in expensional organizations, governmental seminars and conferences including industry associations, other accounting firms and universities.
+In addition, he authors white papers for the California Committee on Municipal Accounting, Prior to working with the Firm, Mr. Caporicci founded his own accounting practice.
 He also spent 11 years with a "Big Eight" professional services firm where he was an Audit Manager and gained broad experience in a wide range of industries such as government, construction, manufacturing, mutual funds and insurance.
 Mr. Caporicci's earlier experience includes a consultant position with a "Big Four" practice and Vice President of a national insurance and financial services company.